 Your computer can suffer performance degradation due to thrashing when MATLAB and the programs you run concurrently with it use more than the available physical memory and your computer must resort to virtual memory.
 If, while running a MATLAB application, you find your computer is using little of the CPU, you may be experiencing thrashing.
-To detect thrashing on a Windows Platform, use Windows Performance Monitor and on a Mac, use Activity Monitor.
+To detect thrashing on a Windows platform, use Windows Performance Monitor.
+On a Mac, use Activity Monitor.

 MATLAB applications that use more than 3 GB of memory (2 GB on some platforms) require the 64-bit version of MATLAB.

 The hard disk speed is a significant factor in MATLAB start-up time.
 Once MATLAB is running, disk speed is only a factor if a MATLAB application's performance profile is dominated by file I/O, or if your system is using virtual memory (see Memory section).
 For disk-intensive MATLAB applications or to improve the start-up time of MATLAB, you can take advantage of technologies such as solid-state drives or RAID.

 To speed up computation, Parallel Computing Toolbox leverages NVIDIA GPUs that support CUDA 1.3 or later.
 See the full list of supported GPUs.
-MATLAB does not support computation acceleration using AMD/ATI GPUs at this time.
+MATLAB does not support computation acceleration using AMD or Intel GPUs at this time.

 MATLAB provides a built-in benchmarking utility called